Diabetes is a condition that can cause a range of effects on the body and affects more than 4.9 million people in the UK alone .

 Finally, people with diabetes are also more likely to be affected by thyroid disease, which is another reason why your hair might be falling out.

-Certain medications can interrupt the normal cycle of hair growth, particularly treatments such as Metformin, which is commonly prescribed to people with diabetes.
+Certain medications can interrupt the hair growth cycle, particularly diabetes management treatments such as Metformin, which is commonly prescribed to people to help manage blood sugar levels.
+Find out more if Mounjaro, the new drug for diabetes, can cause hair loss.

 However, other treatments may have a different effect.
 One study found that insulin (a key diabetes medication) was actually able to reverse the effects of alopecia .